awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/lambda-creating-project-docker-image.md

 COPY "bin/Release/net5.0/linux-x64/publish"  .
 ```

-To further customize your Dockerfile, you could also utlize:
+To further customize your Dockerfile, you could also utilize:
 + `ENTRYPOINT`: The base image already includes an `ENTRYPOINT`, which is the startup process executed when the image is started\.
 If you wish to specify your own, then you are overriding that base entry point\.
 +  `CMD`: `CMD` instructs AWS which custom code you want executed\.
 It expects a fully\-qualified name to your custom method\.
 This line either needs to be included directly in the Dockerfile or can be specified during the publish process\.